CSIRO-enviro-informatics/agiftcrsth-linkset/README.md

 ## Repository Contents
 * [data.ttl](data.ttl) - this Linkset’s main data file.
 It is an RDF turtle file and contains individual links and also the contens of header.ttl
 * [header.ttl](header.ttl) - this Linkset’s data.ttl header information, stored separately for ease of access
-* [example-data.ttl](example-data.ttl) - 10 Statements from the Linkset for ease of access, in RDF (turtle) format, as per the main data file
+* [example-data.ttl](example-data.ttl) - 5 Statements from the Linkset for ease of access, in RDF (turtle) format, as per the main data file but none of the whole-of-Linkset information
-* [example-data-unreified.ttl](example-data-unreified.ttl) - 10 Statements from the Linkset but 'unreified' for even easier use
+* [example-data-unreified.ttl](example-data-unreified.ttl) - 5 Statements from the Linkset but flattened, 'unreified', for even easier use
 * [README.md](README.md) - this file
 * [LICENSE](LICENSE) - the data license assigned to this Linkset’s content
 * [methods/](methods/) - a folder containing information (prose and code) about how this Linkset was generated